CUDA Streams Usage#

 rendezvous point whereby execution waits until all operations

-, that is, stream, have
+associated with the async-argument, that is, stream, have

 completed.